twitter/communitynotes/documentation/under-the-hood/note-requests.md

 - For a post to show up in the Note Requests timeline, the post must be recent (less than 24 hours old)

 We expect these criteria to evolve, with the goal that requests are frequently found valuable to contributors, and not noisy.
 The criteria are initially simple during this pilot phase.

+### Adding sources to a request

+People can add a source when requesting a Community Note.
+Initially one can add other X posts as a source.
+We know people sometimes see a reply or quote with useful added context, and then request a note.
+The ability to include a source makes it easy to send that info to prospective note writers.

+When Community Notes contributors see requests for a note, they'll also see any source posts requestors have provided.
+Initially, to help keep quality high, the system will attempt to avoid showing source posts that might be potential spam, or for example, that have been muted by the contributor viewing.
+The source feature is new, and we expect it to evolve.